jasonflorentino/wollbot/src/commands/README.md

 ```

 - Handle it by adding a case in `server.js`
-- Make sure it gets registered with `register.js`
+- Make sure it gets registered with `npm run register`